infinitered/ignite/docs/Components-Checkbox.md

 ### `text`

-The text label of the checkbox.
+The optional text label of the checkbox.
 This or `tx` is required.

 ```tsx
 <Checkbox